-2. Increase investment performance by increasing risk.
-Generally, there are several strategies affecting increased investment return.
+- 2. Increase investment performance by increasing risk.
+There are several strategies affecting increased investment return.
 These include using different investment managers, making a riskier asset allocation, and attempting to lower fees.
 There is little we can do regarding these factors because we believe we have the appropriate managers, the appropriate asset allocation, and fees are already on the low end.
-With regard to asset allocation, the only way to increase expected returns in the future is to lower the fixed income allocation and add more to equities or other "riskier"
+Regarding asset allocation, the only way to increase expected returns in the future is to lower the fixed income allocation and add more to equities or other "riskier" assets.

-- assets.
 Investment performance has been solid over time and the risk level of the portfolio is already aggressive relative to our peers.
 The Board and the investment consultant believe that taking any more risk would be imprudent.
-Conversely, taking less risk would decrease our chances of achieving the 7.5% target; - 3.
+Conversely, taking less risk would decrease our chances of achieving the 7.5% target. - 3.
 Reduce benefits.
-While unpopular and considered the last resort, reducing benefits would require re-opening the CSA; and - 4.
+While unpopular and considered the last resort, reducing benefits would require re-opening the CSA for a prolonged negotiation. - 4.
 As the City has done before, explore issuing judgment bonds to reduce the unfunded actuarial liability.
-As of 12/31/2021, the unfunded actuarial liability for the Pension Trust was \$728.3mm (actuarial value) and \$558.7mm (market value).
+As of 12/31/2022, the unfunded actuarial liability for the Pension Trust was \$803.4mm.